 Although Message Analyzer makes use of two distinct paths in which to acquire input data for a session, Data Retrieval Sessions use the first of the following paths only:

-Loading saved data — this path handles historical data that is loaded into Message Analyzer through a Data Retrieval Session.
+Loading saved data — this path handles historical/saved data that is loaded into Message Analyzer through a Data Retrieval Session.

 Capturing live data — this path handles new data that is captured in a Live Trace Session.

 For each of these data acquisition paths, Message Analyzer uses common aspects of the BSV model to provide a similar data selection and viewing experience in both types of sessions.
 A Data Retrieval Session and a Live Trace Session also share another common characteristic, which is that they both enable you to acquire input from multiple data sources.
 For example, you can retrieve historical data from one or more saved source files in a single Data Retrieval Session; or you can capture data simultaneously from the local computer and/or multiple remote computers in a single Live Trace Session that establishes a subsession for each computer on which Message Analyzer is capturing data.
 Message Analyzer also has the capability to run multiple Live Trace Sessions at the same time, where you can start up multiple sessions one after the other.